 After understanding the automotive customer journey, it is time to see how to design a marketing strategy around it, guiding customers to your dealership.
 The best method would be to appeal to all three stages, which opens up many options.

 Both new and old customers can be targeted through mailers, postcards, newsletters, relevant content, or offers.
-QR codes and personalized URLs can be used to direct them to your website or landing page.
+QR codes and personalized URLs can be used to direct them to your new or Used Car Website or landing page.
 Banner ads and social media posts should also be included in the marketing strategy.

 Both digital and direct mailers should contain calls to action, so clients know what to do.
 Informative content like blogs and ebooks can be included to help them learn and consider your business.
 After contact through mail or ad, nurture the lead with targeted emails after they have engaged with your campaign.
 These tools serve as signposts in a customer’s car purchase journey.